mareksagan/BookSearch/README.md

 # BookSearch
-Search engine for books (Apache Solr, IText 7, Java 8, VueJS)
+Search engine for books (Elasticsearch, IText 7, Java 8, VueJS)

 ## Requirements
 * API will expose an endpoint which accepts the search query and returns the page results